tyronebj/espa-surface-reflectance/lasrc/README.md

     computed aerosol value is used as-is.
 14. All pixels are corrected for surface reflectance, except fill.
 Previously cloud pixels were not corrected.
+15. Intermediate TOA values are now stored as unscaled, floating point vs. the previous scaled uint16 values.
+Note, this almost doubles the memory usage.